bartek-ciesielski/covid-charts-rect-app/README.md

 Current features include:

+- fetching, extracting and parsing data from CSV
 - option to choose countries to compare
 - scalable charts
 - option to choose start number of chart